WOHL ILFORD JEWISH PRIMARY SCHOOL – DEPRIVATION PUPIL PREMIUM

 3

-Teaching by specialists to close the gap in achievement between DPP and non DPP pupils
+Teaching by specialists to close the gap in achievement between DPP and non-DPP pupils

 Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: